sung-yong-k/Codexity/README.md

 ## Installation

 The folder codexity contains the extension files.
 The folder Codexity_main contains all the necessary Python files to run the model and do the repair.
-These two folders can be on different places.
+These two folders can be in different places.

 ## Model Installation